 We get asked “why” a lot.
-The answer is very important:
+The primary answer is very important:

 Fireworks kill on average 40 people per year.
 More than 3,000 people are hospitalized.

-More than half of those people are children.
+More than half of those victims are children.

 From our friends at the Los Angeles Police Department: